-More than 9 in 10 small businesses (91%) will engage in digital marketing in 2021.
-Small businesses looking for digital marketing solutions will choose from a range of different channels and strategies.
-Companies should consider their business needs, budget, and what benefits specific digital marketing channels will provide when crafting a digital marketing plan for 2021.
+According to Visual Objects’ 2021 and 2022 data, small businesses looking for digital marketing solutions will choose from a range of different channels and strategies.
+Companies should consider their business needs, budget, and what benefits specific digital marketing channels will provide when crafting future digital marketing plans.

 Imagine you’re a salesperson.
 Your goal is to appeal to customers and effectively turn leads into sales.